-If you're looking for my current whereabouts, I'm employed at Standard Chartered and living in Marina Bay, Singapore.
+If you're looking for my current whereabouts, I'm employed at Standard Chartered as a Haskell developer in Marina Bay, Singapore.

 If you're looking to get in touch, you'll have better luck contacting me at laurence dot day at sc dot com than via Nottingham channels.

 My PhD research investigated the possibilities of using monads as an aid to constructing modular compilers within a functional framework, building upon previous work in the field on modular interpreters.
 I'm also interested in multicore/heterogeneous computing, automatic parallelisation, provably correct code transformations, category theory and automated theorem proving within functional languages.

 On the 16th of December 2014 I submitted my doctoral thesis, entitled `The Modular Compilation of Effects'.
 On the 13th of March 2015 I passed with minor corrections, and on the 23rd of October 2015 my corrections were accepted.
 I'll be officially graduating (after multiple deferrals) on the 18th of July 2017.